chadac/flake-manager/README.md

-# flake-parts-templates
+# flake-manager

-An extension to `flake-parts` that adds templates for common projects that I run into.
+Experimental set of extensions to flake-parts that makes it a bit easier to quickly build new flakes.